Taylor 110e Review – The Smart Way to Get That Taylor Tone (2017)GuitarSpotting

-Sitka spruce is a dense, straight-grain wood that is very strong, and provides the type of vibration that leads to great sound quality.
-This type of solid top is the key element of any acoustic guitar body that you don’t want to compromise on.
+Sitka spruce is a dense, straight-grain wood that is very strong, providing the type of vibration that leads to great sound quality.
+A solid wood top is the key ingredient of an acoustic guitar body that you don’t want to compromise on.

 It’s great to have an acoustic guitar made of all solid wood when possible, but you rarely find that in guitars that cost under $1000.

 If you’re going to compromise, doing so for the wood used on the back and sides of the guitar is the best way to do it.